Is Sri Lanka a country you have wondered about visiting?

 Day 3: Driving Sigiriya to Matale and Kandy

-The driving in Sri Lanka is similar to Vietnam.
+Driving in Sri Lanka is similar to Vietnam.
 At times, there are 3-4 vehicles across a two-lane highway.
-So having a private Driver in Sri Lanka is a safer option than taking a local bus.
+So, having a private Driver in Sri Lanka is a safer option than taking a local bus.

 Our first stop of the day was in the spice region of Matale.